aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 Direct integration of the VTPR equation of state gives a theoretical mass flux of 54629 kg m^-2 s^-1 ( 54353 kg m^-2 s^-1 from GERG-2008 ).
 Which is exactly the same as from solving the choked flow energy balance, as expected.

-This method could be extended to include liquid and two-phase flows simply through re-writing the `isentropic_temperature` function to be phase-aware and utilize isothermal flash routines.
+This method could be extended to include liquid and two-phase flows simply through re-writing the `isentropic_specific_volume` function to be phase-aware and utilize isothermal flash routines.
 Which shows its flexibility as a method.
 As it currently stands, this method only handles gases *but*, unlike the energy balance method, the flow does not have to be choked.
-If the flow is not choked, the maximum will occur at $P_2$ and whatever the isentropic temperature is at that point, the result will simply pop out without any extra effort.
+If the flow is not choked, the maximum will occur at $P_2$ and whatever the isentropic temperature is at that point.
+The result simply pops out without any extra effort.

 ### Addendum